ChelseaStats/FootballStatisticsDefintions/DEFINITIONS.md

 Normalization for time, usually used in player stats.
 Instead of dividing a player’s rate stat by games or appearances, you take all the minutes played and divide them into 90 minute chunks.
 Then take THAT number and use it as you would games played.

 It’s useful in helping to extrapolate player production into more meaningful units.
-Ben Pugsley wrote a primer on this here.
+Ben Pugsley wrote a primer <a href="http://statsbomb.com/2013/08/an-introduction-to-the-per-90-metric/">here</a>.

     player value / ( sum of minutes / 90 )